- 63 acres of transportation corridor

 The future of the Southside Trail

 Part of what makes the Atlanta BeltLine such an important infrastructure project is its potential to connect communities with opportunities in an equitable and inclusive way.
 Pittsburgh Yards is one example of a BeltLine-adjacent development that will bring $40 million of economic impact to Atlanta’s south side.
 The former Annie E. Casey site at 352 University Avenue represents 31 acres of potential job creation and entrepreneurship.
-The site broke ground in March 2018, and the first phase of redevelopment will focus on small business spaces and a maker hub.
+The first phase, slated to open in 2019, will focus on small business spaces and a maker hub.

 Chosewood Park Transit-Oriented Development

 ABI is underway on a Transit-Oriented Development (TOD) Framework Plan for the Chosewood Park community in Subarea 3.
-The planning is happening in partnership with the Atlanta Housing Authority (AHA) as AHA initiates their redevelopment of the former Englewood Manor site in the Chosewood Park community.
+The planning is happening in partnership with the Atlanta Housing (AH) as AH initiates their redevelopment of the former Englewood Manor site in the Chosewood Park community.
 This process will serve as a catalyst for neighborhood revitalization and the creation of a new Chosewood Park TOD District.